ppandit95/PhaseFieldModelling-NPTEL/README.md

 # PhaseFieldModelling-NPTEL
-The codes in phase field modelling made during the course.
+The codes in phase field modelling made during the course on GNU Octave